ros2hp/grmgr/README.md

                 . . .
 ```

-This examples will instantiate an unlimited number of asyncrhonous functions , which, may or may not, present a resourcing issue to the server.
-If the parallelTask is not particularly compute instensive (i.e. performs some IO operations) and the server has prodigous resources, most notably cores, then the threshold at which it can comfortably execute concurrent paralelTask's will be relatively high.
+This examples will instantiate an unlimited number of asyncrhonous functions, which may present a resourcing issue to the server.
+If the **_parallelTask_** is not particularly compute instensive (i.e. performs some blocking operations like IO or database requests) and the server has prodigous resources, most notably cores, then the threshold at which it can comfortably execute multiple concurrent **_parallelTask_** will be relatively high.
+Of course if **_parallelTask_** is communicating with a database then it will eventually reach the maximum number of connections a database can support or that have been configured into the connection pool.
+Consequently some control is required over the number of concurrent asyncrhonous functions that are executing.

-To prevent too many concurrent tasks from overwhelming the server it is relatively easy to implement some control.
-Just introduce a "counter" and create a  **_channel_** to pass back a "finished" message from the parallelTask.
+To prevent too many concurrent **_parallelTask_** it is relatively easy to introduce some throttling capability.
+Infact it is a simple as adding a "counter" and create a  **_channel_** to pass back a "finished" message from each **_parallelTask_**.

 ```
 	        . . .